Skip to content

 Security Model has the full breakdown on how audiences map to tools and permissions.

 Each Slack thread is its own isolated session, and the bot always replies in-thread.
-Idle sessions are checkpointed and freed from memory after 1 hour.
+Idle threads are freed from memory after 1 hour; the conversation context clears after 2 hours of inactivity.

 On daemon restart, thread history is backfilled so in-progress conversations pick up where they left off.